jondoescoding/awesome-ai-agents/ai_agents/national_ai_task_force/README.md

 # National AI Task Force Agent

-This project provides a conversational AI agent that can search and analyze information from the National AI Task Force PDF document using LangGraph's ReAct agent architecture with GROQ models.
+This project provides a conversational AI agent that can search and analyze information from the National AI Task Force using LangGraph's ReAct agent architecture with GROQ models.

 ## Features

 - **Conversational AI Agent**: Uses LangGraph's ReAct architecture with GROQ models
-- **Semantic Search**: Searches the National AI Task Force document using vector embeddings
+- **Semantic Search**: Searches the National AI Task Force information using vector embeddings in AstraDB
 - **Conversation Memory**: Maintains context across multiple interactions
 - **Streamlit Web Interface**: Provides a user-friendly interface for interacting with the agent
 - **Error Handling**: Comprehensive error handling for robustness